dhirajdafouti/BakingApp/README.md

 ## Exercise II -  Recipes List View

 ## Recipes List Application
-A simple single-page application showcasing the list recipes.
+A simple single-page application showcasing the list of recipes.
 A sample application to demonstrate how to use Jetpack Architecture Components in an Android Application following the Clean MVVM Architecture concepts.

 ### Design & Testing Consideration.